qianachen8/510-lab5/README.md

 streamlit
 ```

-## Lessions Learned
+## Lessons Learned
---
+-- Ingest the data into PostgreSQL

+-- Schedule the web scraper script using GitHub actions

+-- Insert the data into Azure Postgres

 ## Questions
--- Why when output the csv data, it will crash during scrap the data and need to re-run the code?
+-- having trouble with the configuration

+-- having trouble with the "zipfile" bug